AnicetNgrt/flore1/README.md

     )
 ```
 ### ➰ Creating our game loop:
-Every game is a loop.
-That's not a philosophical point here, just a truth.
-If you want a game you want a loop.
-And looping in python is easy, you have `for` loops and `while` loops.
+Every game is a loop, and looping in python is easy, you have `for` loops and `while` loops.
 Here we just want to move only one sprite, so what we are going to do may seem overkill to you, but believe me, it is necessary that you do it once.

 First we will need to create our `game_loop` function: